carolsworld/NX_TSC/README.md

 ## Visualisation
 - Grafana dashboards is to be used for visualization of fused results across modalities

+## LLM Support for Analysis
+- Gemini 2.0 (LLM) is used to support natural language interpretation of fused anomaly explanations.
 ---

 ## Key Findings